 Yes, things can and will go wrong.
 It may be no one’s fault, but the gremlins work their way into your system and need eliminating.
 No matter how much testing you do on new features, there may be a scenario you overlooked.
 When this issue is logged, you can pass it on to your tech team to resolve.

 There are many businesses that rent out equipment.
 Either to private firms, or the general public.
 A coffee machine rented to a local café or a satellite dish on the side of your house, there are countless examples.
 The owner of the equipment rents it out and manages the stock and maintenance as part of the service agreement.

 This is pretty obvious – keep the machine topped up so it doesn’t run out.
 This comes down to the old supply and demand.
 Make sure your vending machine doesn’t run out of chocolate and leave hungry customers taking their business elsewhere.
 You could use reports, or stock warning levels to see when a machine will need a restock.

 Regular Services and Upgrades

-If you offer six monthly health checks or annual upgrades, you’ll need to get these scheduled and ensure the work is done.
+If you offer six monthly health checks or annual upgrades, you’ll need to get these pre-arranged using scheduled activities and ensure the work is done.